microsoft/FeatureManagement-Python/README.md

 #### Getting Variants

 For each feature, a variant can be retrieved using `FeatureManager`'s `get_variant` method.
 The method returns a `Variant` object that contains the name and configuration of the variant.
+Once a variant is retrieved, the configuration of a variant can be used directly as JSON from the variant's `configuration` property.

 ```python
 feature_manager = FeatureManager(feature_flags)